Mozart Group: Overview

-The Mozart Group is structured as a limited liability company registered in Wyoming, the United States, and is registered as a 501(c)(3) charitable organization.
+The Mozart Group was structured as a limited liability company registered in Wyoming, the United States, and is registered as a 501(c)(3) charitable organization.
 Mozart Group enables tax-exempt donations through its "alter ego" organisation Task Force Sunflower.
-Mozart Group is not directly involved in combat (other than self-defence), its volunteers do not carry weapons, and it is compliant with the US Neutrality Acts which prohibit U.S. citizens from joining foreign militaries or launching wars against countries not at war with the U.S. Milburn has said that Mozart Group has no contact with and receives no support from the U.S. government, but that he wishes there was more contact with the U.S. government and state funding from Western countries.
+Mozart Group is not directly involved in combat (other than self-defence), its volunteers do not carry weapons unless needed, and it is compliant with the US Neutrality Acts which prohibit U.S. citizens from joining foreign militaries or launching wars against countries not at war with the U.S. Milburn has said that Mozart Group has no contact with and receives no support from the U.S. government, but that he wishes there was more contact with the U.S. government and state funding from Western countries.

 Founding

 The Mozart Group was founded in mid-March by Andrew Milburn, a retired U.S. Marine colonel with over 31 years of service in the U.S. military.
 Milburn had served in Somalia, Iraq, and Afghanistan.
 Milburn found some of the conflicts in which he served during his career morally ambiguous which left him disenchanted, and consequently felt a calling to aid the Ukrainian cause which he found morally just.
 Milburn arrived in Ukraine in early March 2022 as a correspondent for the U.S. military publication Task & Purpose.

 Milburn co-founded the Mozart Group together with Andrew Bain, a businessman and fellow former Marine colonel who had been working in Ukraine in media and marketing for over 30 years.
 After the commencement of the Russo-Ukrainian War, Bain set up the Ukrainian Freedom Fund, a charitable organisation that procured equipment for the Ukrainian military with money collected through donations.
 Bain came to hold a 51% ownership stake in Mozart and act as CEO, while Milburn owned a 49% stake.

 After founding Mozart Group, Milburn set up an office in Kyiv and began soliciting donations.
 The group subsequently relocated from Kyiv to the Donbas.